lang-talk/meetups/proposals.md

 ## 🫳 Free to Claim:

+-  Guess how this is (not) optimized
+-  Proof Assistants
+-  Rust Macro System

 ## 🧊 Frozen:
 - What is Functional Programming and Where can I Find It? `🛠 open to collab` 🧊